 iOS 14 Rocking The Boat: Facebook’s Response Warning

 Facebook released a blog post last week (26/08/20) sharing how it plans to address Apple’s iOS 14 updates, most specifically the changes to the IDFA guidelines (requesting user permission).
-In it, Facebook recognizes that the impact on its Audience Network (used by publishers’ to provide targeted ads) may be so detrimental that it threatens the future of Audience Network for iOS completely.
+In its response, Facebook recognizes that the impact on its Audience Network (used by publishers’ to provide targeted ads) may be so detrimental that it threatens the future of Audience Network for iOS completely.

 Essentially, the result of the IDFA updates will mean a weakened ability to deliver relevant ads to users, and therefore lower conversions and ROIs from these ads.
 In its testing, where it removed personalization from mobile app ad install campaigns, Facebook has seen more than a 50% decline in Audience Network publisher revenue.